 Do you think you’re an expert driver?
 Even so, statistics say you’re likely to get into a crash at least 3-4 times in your life.

-Were you recently involved in a car wreck?
+Were you recently involved in a car accident jacksonville fl?
 Are you debating whether heading to the hospital is necessary and worth it?
 Read on to learn three good reasons to seek out medical care and where to go to get it.

 - Shock Masks Major Injuries